siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 **Always execute rollback from the default subvolume specifying the subvolume number of the rollback target.**

 The output precisely describes the rollback procedure.
-Afterwards the grub menu file *grub.cfg* is automatically updated to show the new snapshots in the submenu and snapshot 16 is used as the default subvolume.
-The grub menu file is updated whenever the paths of the btrfs-default subvolume, the booted subvolume, or the grub-default menu entry differ after a snapshot, rollback, or reboot.
+Afterwards the grub menu file *grub.cfg* is automatically updated.
+The standard boot entry now boots into the new standard subvolume (snapshot 16).
+In addition, the new snapshots appear in the *siduction snapshots* submenu.
+When using the boot manager systemd-boot, boot entries are created for all kernels contained in snapshot 16.
+Here too, snapshot 16 becomes the default boot target.

 The **`snapper list`** command shows that we are currently in snapshot 12 and snapshot 16 is the new default subvolume.
-(The minus `-` after #12 and the plus `+` after #16.)
+(The minus `-` behind #12 and the plus `+` behind #16.)

 ~~~
  # |Typ   |Pre #|Date    |User |Cleanup| Description   |